-▶ All Errors Whenever the BIOS detects a non-fatal error the system boot will stop. ▶ All, But Keyboard The system boot will not stop for a keyboard error but stop for all other errors.
+▶ All Errors

+▶ All, But Keyboard

+The system boot will not stop for a keyboard error but stop for all other

+errors.
 (Default)

-$\blacktriangleright$ All, But Diskette $\;\;\;\;$ The system boot will not stop for a floppy disk drive error but stop for all other errors.
+▶ All, But Diskette The system boot will not stop for a floppy disk drive error but stop for all other errors.